openwisp/openwisp-notifications/docs/developer/extending.rst

 to find out how to do this.

 **Note**: Some tests will fail if ``templatetags`` and ``admin/base.html`` are not configured properly.
-See preceeding sections to configure them properly.
+See preceding sections to configure them properly.

 Other base classes that can be inherited and extended